ChrisVine/chez-simple-sockets/README.md

 bytevector of size 16 to be passed to the procedure as an out parameter, in which the binary address of the connecting client will be placed in network byte order, or #f.

 This procedure will only return when a connection has been accepted.
+However, the event loop will not be blocked by this procedure while waiting.
+This procedure is intended to be called within a waitable procedure invoked by a-sync (which supplies the 'await' and 'resume' arguments).
+The 'loop' argument is optional: this procedure operates on the event loop passed in as an argument, or if none is passed (or
+\#f is passed), on the default event loop.

+&accept-condition will be raised if connection attempts fail, to which applying accept-condition? will return #t.

+If 'sock' is not a non-blocking descriptor, it will be made non-blocking by this procedure.

+On success, this procedure returns the file descriptor for the connection socket.
+That file descriptor will be set non-blocking.

+***
+`(await-accept-unix-connection! await resume [loop] sock)`

+This procedure will accept incoming connections on a listening unix domain socket asynchronously.

+'sock' is the file descriptor of the socket on which to accept connections, as returned by listen-on-unix-socket.

+This procedure will only return when a connection has been accepted.
 However, the event loop will not be blocked by this procedure while